 Coaching isn’t immune to this phenomenon.
-Executive coaches help leaders set ambitious developmental goals for themselves.
-These leaders put incredible effort toward their developmental goals.
+Executive coaches help leaders set ambitious development goals for themselves.
+These leaders put incredible effort toward their development goals.
 Yet, in the months and years after a coaching engagement ends, many leaders backslide, adopting the same counterproductive behaviors they worked so hard to overcome.

 Why don’t the outcomes achieved in some coaching engagements stick?
 And, how can you avoid a similar fate?

-Preliminary analysis of AIIR’s coaching data indicates that the secret to achieving significant, sustained progress toward your developmental goals may be to keep them just out of reach.
+Preliminary analysis of AIIR’s coaching data indicates that the secret to achieving significant, sustained progress toward your development goals may be to keep them just out of reach.

 In other words, individuals who viewed their development as incomplete, and therefore ongoing, typically achieved greater progress than those who viewed their development as finite.

-Recent research reaches a similar conclusion.
-In a paper published last month in the Journal of Personality and Social Psychology, the authors demonstrate that leveraging a popular metaphor — the journey versus the destination — can be motivating as you work toward developmental goals and, more importantly, after you hit the developmental milestones set at the beginning of your coaching engagement.
+Other research reaches a similar conclusion.
+In a paper published in the Journal of Personality and Social Psychology, the authors demonstrate that leveraging a popular metaphor — the journey versus the destination — can be motivating as you work toward developmental goals and, more importantly, after you hit the developmental milestones set at the beginning of your coaching engagement.

-You might think that phrases like “focus on the journey, not the destination” seems like mantras better suited for a bumper sticker than in a boardroom, but metaphor is a powerful tool.
+You might think the phrase “focus on the journey, not the destination” seems like a mantra better suited for a bumper sticker than a boardroom, but a metaphor is a powerful tool.
 The idea at the heart of this metaphor is that self-improvement is continuous and never complete.
-It is central to growth mindset, Lean and Kaizen business practices, and the reinforcement phase of the AIIR Method (Assessment, Insight, Implementation, Reinforcement), a coaching methodology that has produced sustainable change for leaders across the Fortune 500.
+It is central to a Growth Mindset, Lean and Kaizen business practices, and the reinforcement phase of the AIIR Method (AIIR is an acronym that stands for Assessment, Insight, Implementation, Reinforcement), a coaching methodology that has produced sustainable change for leaders across the Fortune 500.

 When you set a goal, there’s a motivating distance between where you are and where you want to go.
 Change is hard, and adopting new behaviors takes a tremendous amount of mental and emotional effort — the workplace equivalent of those gritty training montages from the Rocky movies.

-The nature of developmental goals is that you never really reach them.
+The nature of development goals is that you never really reach them.